ryuryu-ymj/mannot/README.md

 # Mannot
-A package to highlight and annotate parts of math block in [Typst](https://typst.app/).
+A package for highlighting and annotating in math blocks in [Typst](https://typst.app/).

 ## Example
 ```typst